 There are an estimated 103 million people in the United States suffering from some form of rhinitis.
 Whether chronic, acute, allergic, nonallergic, or mixed – that’s a lot of people struggling with congestion, coughs, headaches, and other uncomfortable symptoms.
 You don’t have to be one of them!
-You have South Florida Sinus and Allergy Center on your side.
+You have Florida Sinus & Snoring Specialists on your side.
 Learn about the different types of rhinitis and your chronic rhinitis treatment options, below.

 What is Chronic Rhinitis?